 Determining how species use the site

-Field studies also need to look at whether there are species that use the site only during certain times or seasons, for example, as migration stopover habitat, wintering, or breeding habitat.
+Field studies also need to look at whether there are species that use the site only during certain times of day or seasons.
 In addition to quantifying species’ relative abundance, site documentation gathers information about: